mpuerta004/RecommenderSystem/README.md

 6. [WINDOWS]: Run the FastAPI server via poetry with the Python command: `poetry run python src/Servicio/app/main.py`
 7. Open http://localhost:8001/docs

 The diagram below shows the process that has to be carried out within SOCIO-BEE to set-up a campaign in a pilot where air quality measurements will be gathered in a certain area and time period in order to deliver visualizations and indicators summarizing the air quality situation and evolution in a spatiotemporal manner.
+Essentially several steps must be carried out to configure a campaign.
+Once the campaign is configured the recommendation service from MVE can be requested.

 ![](./Picture_readme/QueenBeesWorkflow.drawio.png)